 "Envision success," they say at Tony Robbins events.

 Middle aged men and women, standing on theater chairs, shouting "I believe in myself!
-I love myself!" then crying on their neighbors shoulder and eating a slice of pizza (yes, that's the exact itinerary).
+I love myself!" then crying on their neighbors shoulder and eating a slice of pizza (yes, that's exactly how it goes).

 Visualizing success is a superpower.